panubo/docker-sensu-aio/README.md

 * `SENSU_RABBITMQ_SERVER_PASS`
 * `SENSU_RABBITMQ_VHOST`

 Rabbitmq is not automatically configured to use these variables however a script has been provided to configure them.
-Once the container has started and rabbitmq is running (should only be a few seconds later) run `docker exec sensu /security.sh` to configure rabbitmq.
+Once the container has started and rabbitmq is running (should only be a few seconds later) run `docker exec sensu /rabbitmq-init-server` to configure rabbitmq.

-Additionally the following environment variables can be set and are used by the `security.sh` script to setup a sensu client user.
+There is also a script provided to add sensu client users to rabbitmq.
+The command `docker exec sensu /rabbitmq-add-user` will use the variables listed below to configure a sensu client user or you can pass a username and password to the script instead.
+For example `docker exec sensu /rabbitmq-add-user USERNAME PASSWORD`

 * `SENSU_RABBITMQ_CLIENT_USER`
 * `SENSU_RABBITMQ_CLIENT_PASS`

 ### Local client

 This images comes configured with sensu-client but really provides no value and should probably not be used.
 As such if /etc/sensu/conf.d/client.json is missing the local client will not be started.
-Use another client like panubo/monitor to actually start using sensu properly.
+Use another client like [panubo/monitor](https://github.com/panubo/docker-monitor) to actually start using sensu properly.

 ### Versions